 • Focus on the sensations of the rest of the face, again mentally saying “gone” when they cease.

 • Focus on sensations on the crown of the head.
 Beginning with a square inch at the very top, wait until you feel a sensation.
 Then slowly proceed downward, square-inch by square-inch, in concentric rings.
 This is only for the crown of the head.

 • Scan every square inch of your body beginning with the top of the head and moving down in concentric rings, inch by inch.
 Stay on each section until you feel a sensation then quickly move on.
 (It is fine to cheat by pinching or tapping the spot.)
 If you don’t finish the entire body in an hour, pick up where you left off the next day.

-• Scan the entire body in a slow, fluid motion starting from the top of the head and moving down to the toes, like a computerized medical scan.
+• Scan the entire body in a slow, fluid motion starting from the top of the head and moving down to the toes.

 • Scan the entire body from the top of the head to the toes, but this time feel the sensations both inside and outside.
 (By this time you should be able to feel an energetic sensation at will.)

 Note: The mind has two modes: “default” and “task.”
 The default mode is when the mind wanders–that’s the ego.
 When you notice that the mind has wandered, that’s perfectly normal; simply return to the task.
 In Buddhism this practice is called “non-dwelling” or “non-attachment”; don’t dwell on the idle thought, but as soon as you notice that the mind has wandered, return to the task.
 Imagine you are a large tree branch floating down a river to the ocean, and don’t get entangled in the riverbank—just return to the middle of the river.

 8. Cultivating love for everyone (Beginning of week four)